Development¶

 To add a new dependency you can run:

-poetry add djangoto installdjangoas a production dependencypoetry add -G dev pytestto installpytestas a development dependencypoetry add -G docs some-sphinx-pluginto installsome-sphinx-pluginas a documentation dependency
+uv add djangoto installdjangoas a production dependencyuv add --group dev pytestto installpytestas a development dependencyuv add --group docs some-sphinx-pluginto installsome-sphinx-pluginas a documentation dependency

 This command might be used with docker.